Pedestrian killed in Carson City

 Reports say there was a lot of sun glare at that time, which may have played a factor, according to Edgell.
 Drugs and alcohol are not believed to be a factor.

-Traffic is being diverted in the area as emergency personnel remain on scene.
+Traffic was being diverted in the area as emergency personnel remained on scene.

 Recommended Stories For You